codexdhruv11/n8n-agent-framework/docs/credentials_setup.md

 # 🔐 Credentials Setup Guide

-This guide explains how to set up the required API credentials for running the **Multi-Agent Conversational Workflow** built in `n8n`.
+This guide explains how to set up the required API credentials for running the **Multi-## 📋 Required Credentials

----

-## 📋 Required Credentials

 | Platform   | Credential Name        | Where Used (n8n Nodes)                   |
 |------------|------------------------|------------------------------------------|